NEXT GENS

 I named this the Gary Marx Journalism Fund to honor a trusted newsroom colleague.
 Gary began his career as a war correspondent in Africa, uncovered human rights abuses in Latin America and then returned to Chicago to expose prison murders, local political corruption and sexual violence against public school students.

 I remain furious about that truth.
-I hope to give away what I don't directly need in my lifetime to support a new generation of investigative reporters.
+I am no Rockefeller but I hope to give away what I don't directly need in my lifetime to support a new generation of investigative reporters.
 Young journalists should apply on the websites of CCC, Midwest Center and IRE.
 These organizations have all provided accountability to ensure this fund is maximized to directly benefit next gen journalists.
 I do not select students, or meddle in any programmatic details.
 My goal is to give, stand back, and learn what really helps.